Why I Quit Social Media for Good (And Never Looked Back)

 Let's talk about the feed.

 Endless “suggested posts.”
-Sponsored nonsense.
+Sponsored crap.
 Low-quality content.
 Sometimes even straight-up malware disguised as ads.

 And the funniest part?
 They're constantly trying to bypass ad blockers.

-At some point, you have to ask: why am I fighting this hard just to exist on a platform?
+At some point, you have to ask: why am I fighting this hard just to exist on a platform that prioritizes profit from malware over my user experience?

 Instagram: Suspended for Existing